How can a woman know if she is pregnant?

 - Frequent trips to the bathroom: Even before missing a period, many pregnant women report having to urinate more often.
 A woman might even have to get up during the night to go to the bathroom.
 A frequent need to urinate occurs after the embryo has implanted in the uterus and begins producing the pregnancy hormone called human chorionic gonadotropin (hCG).
 This hormone triggers frequent urination.

 - Fatigue: Feeling extremely tired is a very early sign of pregnancy.
 Fatigue is a result of high levels of the hormone progesterone.

 - Morning (and noon and night) sickness: Feeling queasy isn't limited to mornings.
 Most pregnant women who experience morning sickness feel slightly nauseated at other times during the day.
-Nausea can begin 2 weeks to 2 months after conception.
+Nausea can begin two weeks to two months after conception.
 About half of pregnant women have vomiting.
 However, very few have severe enough morning sickness to develop dehydration and malnutrition.

 - Sore (and enlarging) breasts: In pregnancy, a woman’s breasts will probably become increasingly tender to the touch.
 The soreness may be similar to the way breasts feel before a period, only more so.
 The nipples might also begin to darken and enlarge.
 Once a woman’s body gets used to the increase in hormones, the pain will subside.

 What are some other signs that a woman is pregnant?

 - Spotting (also called implantation bleeding): Some women experience a light spotting or a brownish discharge from the vagina.
 This spotting can occur about the time the regular period would occur and can last for a few days to a few weeks.